 Malar bags or festoons are notoriously diffcult to treat and will not improve with standard lower blepharoplasty.
 They may be improved with a mid facial lift.

-The fine stitches are removed after one week and specific instructions given on massage and
+The fine stitches are removed after one week and specific instructions will be given on massage and muscle exercises.

-Application of local or general anaesthetic at the treatment site ensures total comfort for the duration of the procedure
+Application of local or general anaesthetic at the treatment site ensures total comfort for the duration of the lower blepharoplasty procedure

 The incision is usually placed just below the eyelash line to help hide the resultant fine scar in a natural line.
 The skin is carefully lifted and any fat recontoured to improve the smoothness of the lower lid